Opt Out Process

 If you wish to leave the scheme whilst continuing with your employment you can opt-out by completing our online form.
 Your benefit entitlement will be assessed at the date you leave the scheme and will depend upon the length of your membership.

-Alternatively you can download and print the PDF version which should be completed and forwarded to Staffordshire Pension Fund (see our address at the bottom of the screen):
+Alternatively you can download and print the document below which should be completed and forwarded to Staffordshire Pension Fund.
+See our contact us page for contact details.

 If you are considering opting out because you feel that the contributions are too expensive, you may wish to consider joining the 50/50 Section of the scheme.